rivosinc/salus/MEMORY.md

 ## VM creation

 Guest VMs are constructed from pages converted by the host VM.
-When constructing a guest VM the converted pages are assigned a particular puprose, either to hold internal state or to be mapped into the address space of the guest.
+When constructing a guest VM the converted pages are assigned a particular purpose, either to hold internal state or to be mapped into the address space of the guest.
 Once a page is assigned, it is considered to be owned by the guest VM until the guest VM is destroyed or the guest VM assigns the pages to a nested guest VM it creates.
 The